Arrow-air/website/docs/contributing/guides/style-guides/writing.md

 For rich media materials like images, always try to add descriptive alternative titles so that screen readers can parse the materials.

 ### :white_check_mark: Readability
-Readability can be quantitatively measured by the [Flesch-kincaid score](https://readable.com/readability/flesch-reading-ease-flesch-kincaid-grade-level/).
+Readability can be quantitatively measured by the [Flesch-Kincaid score](https://readable.com/readability/flesch-reading-ease-flesch-kincaid-grade-level/).
-To reach a broader audience without losing professionality, we strive to score at which materials can be understood by 13-to-15-year-olds.
+To reach a broader audience without losing professionalism, we strive to score at which materials can be understood by 13-to-15-year-olds.

 * If technology allows, take advantage of rich formatting like **bold**, *italic*, <ins>underline</ins>, ordered and unordered lists.
 We don’t want to throw a wall of text to our readers.